ISUgenomics/data_wrangling/assign_colors/README.md

 </details></br>

-**F. Create rainbow color scale** <br>
+**F. Create a rainbow color scale** <br>

 <details style="background-color:#f6feff; padding: 0.5em;"><summary style="color:#ff3870;">expand example</summary>

 <br>

-If you like color scales with rainbow-like order of colors, then you should use a keyword `'full'` with option `-cs`.
-This will automatically pick the colors from the available distribution.
+If you like color scales with rainbow-like order of colors, then you should use the keyword `'full'` with option `-cs`.
+That will automatically pick the colors from the available distribution.
 The number of discrete colors depends on the user-provided parameter N (the first parameter) with the `-csp` option.
-Note that rainbow-like color scale can be adjusted with all the params of the `-csp` option (including lightness, saturation, alpha-transparency, and reversing the order of colors).
+Note the rainbow-like color scale adjusts with all the parameters of the `-csp` option (including lightness, saturation, alpha-transparency, and reversing the order of colors).

 run in the terminal:
 ```